Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Equations of motion at quadratic order in spin

 are satisfied along the worldline $\scL$, where a dot symbolises $v^a\nabla_a$ (the covariant derivative along $\scL$), $R_{abcd}$ is the background spacetime's curvature tensor, and $(F_a,\,N^{ab})$ are the body-specific force and torque arising from coupling of the quadrupolar and higher-order multipoles to curvature.
 Owing to tradition \cite{Ma.15,Pa.51,Tu.57,Di.64}, we call equations \eqref{EEgen} the Mathisson–Papapetrou–Tulczyjew–Dixon (MPTD) equations.
 This is a set of 10 ordinary differential equations (ODEs) for $(p_a,S^{ab})$ along $\scL$.

-Crucially, nota that the MPTD equations do not provide an evolution equation for the quadrupole $J^{abcd}$.
-This is expected, already in non-relativistic mechanics: the time dependence of higher multipole is not universal and determined by the microscopic structure of the body.
+Crucially, note that the MPTD equations do not provide an evolution equation for the quadrupole $J^{abcd}$.
+This is expected, already in non-relativistic mechanics: the evolution of higher multipole is not universal and determined by the microscopic structure of the body.
 To close the ODE system \eqref{EEgen}, one must supply a constitutive model for $J^{abcd}$ in terms of the momenta, the background geometry, and any external fields.